stolostron/multicluster-global-hub/doc/README.md

     - `client.crt`: Optional, see [User authentication](https://strimzi.io/docs/operators/latest/deploying.html#con-securing-client-authentication-str) in the STRIMZI documentation for the steps to extract the `user.crt` certificate from the secret.
     - `client.key`: Optional, see [User authentication](https://strimzi.io/docs/operators/latest/deploying.html#con-securing-client-authentication-str) in the STRIMZI documentation for the steps to extract the `user.key` from the secret.

-    **Note:** There is a [sample script](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/transport) available to automatically install kafka in the `kafka` namespace and create the secret `transport-secret` in namespace `open-cluster-management`.
+    **Note:** There is a [sample script](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/transport) available to automatically install kafka in the `kafka` namespace and create the secret `transport-secret` in namespace `multicluster-global-hub`.

 - Crunchy Postgres for Kubernetes version 5.0 or later needs to be installed